mooinglemur/zsmkit/README.md

 * Playback of ZSM files streamed from open files on SD card
 * Four playback slots (0-3)
-* Multiple simultaneous slot playback, with priority-based channel arbitration and automatic restore of state when higher priorities end playback.
+* Multiple simultaneous slot playback, with priority-based channel arbitration and automatic restore of state when higher priorities end playback
-* "Master volume" control for each playback slot.
+* "Master volume" control for each playback slot
+    * Individual voices' master volumes can also be overridden
 * ZSM files with PCM tracks are now handled and their PCM data is played back
+* ZSM synchronization messages are passed into an optional callback routine
+* Uses YM chip detection routine in ROM >= R44 and redirects LFO reset writes to register $09 if the chip type is OPP. (code has been written but the logic is currently disabled)

 These features are planned but not yet implemented
-* Callback from library into the application for loop/end notification

 * Feature to suspend specific channels for all priorities, allowing the channel/voice to be used outside of ZSMKit, such as simple in-game sound effects, for instance.